vishnu2006034/YouTube-comments-analysis-/README.md

 ## 👥 Contributors

-Thanks to the following people who made this project possible:
-1.Vishnu R (Team Leader)
-2.Tharun kumar V
+## Contributors
+This project was developed as part of a hackathon by Team Hawkeye:
+- Vishnu R
+- Tharun Kumar V
-3.Vignesh V
+- Vignesh V
-4.Suriya K
+- Suriya K
-5.Vishnupriyan D
+- Vishnupriya D

 ## 📁 Project Structure
 youtube-time-analyzer/